 For those with wavy or curly hair, scrunching the hair with your mousse or other styling cream while drying it can give your hair effortless hair styling results.
 You’ll add new texture and form as your individualized hand set curls take shape.

-These hair care tips for effortless hair styling may not solve all your hair problems, but can help free up your day and keep you looking as beautiful as possible.
+These hair styling tips for effortless hair care may not solve all your hair problems, but can help free up your day and keep you looking as beautiful as possible.